tokio-rs/website-next/content/tokio/tutorial/async.md

 could implement it entirely with `async/await` by using the [`tokio::sync::Notify`][notify] utility.
 This utility provides a basic task notification mechamism.
-It handles the details of wakers, including making sure the recorded waker matches the current task.
+It handles the details of wakers, including making sure that the recorded waker matches the current task.

 Using [`Notify`][notify], we can implement a `delay` function using `async/await` like this: